cbrun/cbrun.github.io/_posts/2015-08-18-introducing-aql.md

 This *worked* but sometime would lead to fairly complex code just to *integrate* things.
 To make the MTL interpreter (`[/]`) happy enough to evaluate the query we had to create templates in memory keeping the parameters signature, comparing the signatures with the new context for each variable change and evicting those templates at some point.

-Fairly complex code generaly means complex bugs and sub-optimal performance and/or memory usage.
+Fairly complex code generaly means subtle bugs and sub-optimal performance and/or memory usage.

 The interpreter is a cornerstone of the flexibility provided by Sirius, it also is a key player in the performance you'll get in the end, so as heavy users of Sirius where painfully migrating from `<%%>` to `[/]` we quickly noticed that we would be better of with an implementation specificaly tailored for Sirius and that it would come at a fraction of the cost of all those migrations.